Inbestigator/dressed/www/content/react.md

 ```

 > [!TIP]
-> By default, the `dressed build` command doesn't recognize `tsx` files, so you have to add it as an extension either in the command arguments (`dressed build -E ts,tsx`) or your config file.
+> By default, the `dressed build` command doesn't recognize `tsx` files, so you have to add the extension either in the cli arguments (`dressed build -E ts,tsx`) or your config file.
 >
 > ```ts title="dressed.config.ts"
 > import { patchInteraction } from "@dressed/react";